-Have you ever pried off one wafer of an Oreo cookie perfectly so that all the cream sticks to the other wafer?
+Have you ever popped open an Oreo cookie perfectly so all the cream sticks to one wafer?
 Well, scientists at both Princeton University and MIT figured out how that happens.
 The Oreo-making machine squirts warm cream filling onto the bottom cookie.
 That filling oozes into the cracks, making it stick well.
 The machine drops the second wafer on after the filling has cooled, so that wafer isn’t glued on as well.
 The machine stacks all the Oreos facing the same way, so once you figure out the first cookie, you can pick the right wafer to twist every time!

 Wee ones: What shape is the cookie part of an Oreo?